csc-training/summerschool/gpu-hip/hipfort/README.md

 The folder  [hiprand_example](hiprand_example/) shows how to call the `hiprand` for generating single precision uniform random distributed nubmbers for calculation the value of `pi`.

 The exercise is to analyse and run the programs.
 For more examples of hipfort check also the [official repository](https://github.com/ROCmSoftwarePlatform/hipfort/tree/develop/test).

+## Heat Equation
+Starting from the Fortran, serial or MPI, heat equation offload to GPU the update loops.